emmajanedrews/base-template/_posts/2017-07-17-have-you-visited-the-hub-at-30a.md

 title: Have You Visited The HUB at 30A?
 tags:
   - Outdoor Entertainment
-excerpt: 'Recently, I took some time to visit the HUB at 30A.
+excerpt: 'Recently, I took some time to visit The HUB at 30A.
 This amazing outdoor venue has a lot of covered areas...'
 enclosure:
 pullquote: 'The complex also holds a lot of events, typically as often as four nights each week.'
 enclosure_type: video/mp4